bcinbis/portfolio2018/index.md

-# Welcome to my Dank Portfolio
+# Welcome to my Turnt Portfolio

 This is a compilation of my works in Java and Python.